 Gluten and Carbs

 Are you going gluten free?
 If so, you aren’t alone.
-Many Americans are reducing the gluten in their diets.
-Some are doing this because they have a confirmed diagnosis of Celiac disease, some are gluten sensitive, and others are finding that reducing gluten aids them in weight loss.
+Many Americans are reducing the gluten and carbs in their diets.
+Some are cutting back on gluten because they have a confirmed diagnosis of Celiac disease, some are gluten sensitive, and others are finding that reducing gluten aids them in weight loss.

 What is gluten?
 Gluten is a protein found in certain grains such as wheat, barley, rye, spelt and semolina.
 It not only gives baked goods their characteristic texture and chewiness, but it is also used in the processing of many other foods to add thickness, flavor and added protein.